A rich musical life

 The Basel music scene is very lively in the three fields of classical, jazz and rock / pop.
 The range of offers is varied and of high quality.

 The Stadtcasino is at the heart of the classical music scene in Basel.
 It was built in 1876 and has an excellent acoustics for all kinds of music.
 In 2020, the extension by star architects Herzog & de Meuron will be inaugurated.
 In addition to high-class local orchestras and chamber groups, including the Basel Symphony Orchestra, the Basel Sinfonietta and the Basel Chamber Orchestra, which has won the Swiss Music Prize 2019, international orchestras and soloists also regularly perform there.
+Basel also boasts a vibrant vocal music tradition.
+Large oratorio choirs such as the Basler Gesangverein, smaller chamber choirs like the Tradiophon vocal ensemble, and children's and youth choirs all contribute to the rich musical variety.
+Renowned choirs such as the Basler Madrigalisten and the Männerstimmen Basel regularly embark on international tours.
+Basel also has a long tradition and international reputation in the field of new music.
+The Gare du Nord - the Bahnhof für Neue Musik is the venue for the extremely lively and productive contemporary music scene in Switzerland, the trinational region and beyond.
 The Musikakademie (College of Music) has an excellent reputation and runs its own concert hall.
 A large part of the classical music scene is funded by the Allgemeine Musikgesellschaft (AMG), founded in 1876.
 The Paul Sacher Stiftung in Basel is home to one of the largest collections of autographs, including works by Stravinsky, among others.

 - Photo: Hans-Jörg Michel

 Festivals in Basel will bring you everything, from world stars to hidden gems, and in all musical genres.
-While classical and jazz festivals (e.g. Offbeat Jazzfestival Basel) are held mainly indoors, rock and pop bands like to play outdoors, and the city becomes their stage.
-A highlight certainly is the international crossover Stimmenfestival in Lörrach, Germany: The top acts perform on central Marktplatz, while choirs and folk bands from all over the world perform in a more intimate setting in the parks and smaller clubs of the region.
+While classical and jazz festivals are held mainly indoors, rock and pop bands like to play outdoors, and the city becomes their stage.
+A highlight certainly is the international crossover Stimmen-Festival which takes place near the border in Lörrach (Germany) and at other locations on both sides of the border.
 At the Jugendkulturfestival, the very young take over the city.
 During one weekend in June, young bands and dance groups show what they have achieved in weeks of practice.
 The Basel Early Music Festival also takes place every other year.

 The Basel Tattoo is unique in Switzerland, and is the second largest open-air festival of its kind in the world.
 Every summer, the best representation orchestras from around the world, present catchy tunes combined with elaborately choreographed march sequences, and provide a marvellous spectacle of colour and light in front of the magnificent backdrop of the Kaserne Basel.